 How schools have transitioned to a remote learning environment on the AWSUM App

-Transitioning to a remote learning environment—especially on short notice and in challenging circumstances, took some adjustment for schools, learners and parents.
-Most schools moved to remote learning in response to COVID-19 and here are some examples of how they have done it on the AWSUM App for Schools.
+Transitioning to a remote learning environment—especially on short notice and under challenging circumstances, took some adjustment for schools, learners and parents.
+Most schools moved to remote learning in response to COVID-19 and here are some examples of how they have achieved flexible learning utilising the AWSUM App for Schools.

-- Homework, supported learning material and revision notes from teachers grouped per grade, per subject
+- Homework, supported learning material and revision notes from teachers grouped per grade and per subject

 - Important Covid-19 communication from school management

 - It also meant that everyone had the most up-to-date copies of all communication